Build Your Own Edge Microvisor Toolkit#

 Example 2: Adding a new RPM package#

-To add a new package you need to generate a SPEC file for the package which
+To add a new package you need to generate for the package a SPEC file containing

-contains all required information for the build infrastructure to generate the
+all information required for the build infrastructure to generate SRPM and RPM

 Prerequisites